ParallelMaths/parallel/README.md

 Every week, participating students will receive an email that contains 60 minutes of interesting, fun and challenging maths that goes beyond school maths: mystery and history, activities and oddities, puzzles and problems.

-Parallel is designed for students in Year 7 and Year 8, and the pilot will run for four weeks, starting on June 30.

 ## Getting started